danguetta/XLKitLearn_docs/docs/text_analytics.md

 ![](Select_text.gif)

-!!! note
-    Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nulla et euismod nulla.
-Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.

 ---

 ## Feature Extraction
 Exclude too common and too frequent words by setting a min and max frequency (as a decimal).
 Set the `Max features` to include in the output with the slider.
+!!! note
-> The 1,000 feature limit is due to the max number of excel columns and does not impact the analysis.
+    The 1,000 feature limit is due to the max number of excel columns and does not impact the analysis.

 - Remove English words without much meaning with `Remove English stop words`
 - Calculate `TF-IDF` scores to determine the relative frequency and importance of words